HL7/Vulcan-schedule-ig/input/pagecontent/dynamic.md

 * Strategic Support:
   * Supporting Study Plan Queries, eg how many VS assessments are to be done, what types of lab tests are involved.

-The application should support interactions with the ResearchSubject resource, to support recording Subject and Trial Milestones (eg Informed Consent, Randomization).
+The application should support interactions with the ResearchSubject resource, to support recording Subject and Trial States (eg On-Study, Off-study, In-Screening) and Milestones (eg Informed Consent, Randomization).
 This faciltates the conduct, as well as providing support for logical pre-conditions used in Study Plans.